All About ADHD - Facts on attention deficit hyperactive disorder

 Children often complain of a stomach ache.
 This symptom can puzzle doctors as much as it does parents.
 A recent study of kids taken to a hospital emergency department with abdominal pain showed half were sent home without any certain diagnosis being made!
 Often the doctor’s role is to reassure both child and parents that nothing serious can be found.

-Urinary Tract Infections in Children - a parent's guide
+Urinary Tract Infections - Identifying a common childhood problem

 When Should Your Child Go to the Doctor?
 Signs that parents need to know